Microsoft Azure Stack troubleshooting

 This behavior is probably just the result of the default behavior of a PowerShell command window, when it has been selected.
 The development kit deployment has succeeded but the script was paused when selecting the window.
 You can verify setup has completed by looking for the word "select" in the titlebar of the command window.
 Press the ESC key to unselect it, and the completion message should be shown after it.

 Default image and gallery item

-You must first add a Windows Server image and gallery item before deploying VMs in Azure Stack TP3.
+A Windows Server image and gallery item must be added before deploying VMs in Azure Stack.

 After restarting my Azure Stack host, some VMs may not automatically start.

 After rebooting your host, you may notice Azure Stack services are not immediately available.
-This is because Azure Stack infrastructure VMs and RPs take a little bit to check consistency, but will eventually start automatically.
+This is because Azure Stack infrastructure VMs and resource providers take some time to check consistency, but will eventually start automatically.

-You may also notice that tenant VMs don't automatically start after a reboot of the POC host.
+You may also notice that tenant VMs don't automatically start after a reboot of the Azure Stack development kit host.
 This is a known issue, and just requires a few manual steps to bring them online:

-- On the POC host, start Failover Cluster Manager from the Start Menu.
+- On the Azure Stack development kit host, start Failover Cluster Manager from the Start Menu.

 - Select the cluster S-Cluster.azurestack.local.

 - Select Roles.